-Single undetectable viral load is sufficient for U=U in the context of good adherence
+U=U is supported by a single undetectable viral load in the context of good adherence

 The widespread adoption of U=U (undetectable=untransmittable) as a foundation for public health campaigns to eliminate HIV transmission is successfully challenging decades of HIV-related stigma.